Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

 ![Chapter_4_images/Chapter_4_3_Sprite_editor_sprite_animation_properties.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_4_images/Chapter_4_3_Sprite_editor_sprite_animation_properties.png)

-1.Setting an animation as default
+1. Setting an animation as default

-2.Selecting a source image
+2. Selecting a source image

 ![Chapter_4_16_Sprite_editor_sprite_direction_animation_selection_preview_image.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_4_images/Chapter_4_16_Sprite_editor_sprite_direction_animation_selection_preview_image.png)

-3.Frame delay
+3. Frame delay

-4.Loop on a certain frame number.
+4. Loop on a certain frame number.
 Ex: Loop on frame 0

 It can be used for the preview if checked.
 Also, if this is checks on the walking animation for a sprite, then the sprite will walk in place.
 It will not move.